suriyadeepan/suriyadeepan.github.io/_posts/2016-06-07-flask-intro.markdown

 # * Running on http://127.0.0.1:5001/ (Press CTRL+C to quit)
 {% endhighlight %}

-When you load _localhost:5001_ in your browser, we will see a page with "hello world" in it.
+When you load _localhost:5001_ in your browser, you will see a page with "hello world" in it.

-The code is fairly simple; the imports, main function, flask app intitialization and routing. _@app.route("/")_ runs the function _hello()_ whenever a user loads the root address, that is _localhost:5001/_.
+The code is fairly simple; the imports, main function, flask app intitialization and routing. _@app.route("/")_ runs the function _hello( )_ whenever a user loads the root address, that is _localhost:5001/_.

 ## Serving Static Files